 Bottom Line: This pellet stove is large, highly efficient, and well-priced, making it our choice for Best Value.

 Available Accessories: Stove Burn Pot and a 200 lb.
 Hopper Extension.

-Features: Well-made and easy to use, this Comfortbilt Insert has all the features you’re looking for.
+Features: Well-made and easy to use, this Comfortbilt pellet stove has all the features you’re looking for.